Red Valerian flowers

-Red Valerian features showy cymes of fragrant pink star-shaped flowers with red overtones held atop the stems in late spring, which emerge from distinctive crimson flower buds.
+Red Valerian features showy cymes of fragrant pink star-shaped flowers held atop the stems in late spring, which emerge from distinctive crimson flower buds.
 The flowers are excellent for cutting.
-Its attractive pointy leaves remain grayish green in color throughout the season.
-The fruit is not ornamentally significant.
+Its attractive fragrant pointy leaves remain grayish green in color throughout the season.

 Red Valerian is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant.
 Trim off the flower heads after they fade and die to encourage more blooms late into the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Red Valerian is recommended for the following landscape applications;